Floating Surface Upflow Algae Scrubber®

 The SURF2 and SURF2x will need to be cleaned ("harvested") every 7 to 21 days.
 Just lift up the LED lid, grab a handful of algae, and pull it out.
 You can even feed some of the algae to your fish.
 You do not need to take anything apart, or take anything to your sink.

 The SURF2 and SURF2x come with a 6 month warranty: Warranty is for replacement or repair only; not a refund.
-Costs for shipping back to us are covered if you are in the U.S. Costs for shipping back to us are not covered if you are not in the U.S., however we will pay for shipping back to you.
-In either case, you will need to ship the entire unit back to us before we can ship a replacement.
+Costs for shipping back to us are not covered; you will need to ship the entire unit back to us before we can ship a replacement.
 Warranty is limited to repair or replacement, and does not cover fish loss, personal injury, property loss, or direct, incidental or consequential damage arising from the use of it.
 The warranty and remedies set forth above are exclusive and in lieu of all others, whether oral or written, express or implied.
 We specifically disclaim any and all implied warranties, including but not limited to lost profits, downtime, goodwill, damage to or replacement of other equipment and property, and any costs of recovering animals, plants, tanks or other aquarium related items and/or equipment.
 We are not responsible for special, incidental, or consequential damages resulting from any breach of warranty, or replacement of equipment or property, or any costs of recovering or reproducing any equipment, animals or plants used or grown with this product.

 Can be shipped to any country; you can find shipping costs by using the shopping cart; be sure to click "display rates".
 If you don't have a zip code, enter "zip code" instead.
 Note that shipping outside of the USA will probably require you to also pay an import charge when it arrives.
 We cannot mark it as "gift".
 The lowest cost (but slowest) foreign shipping is generally USPS First Class Package International, but USPS Priority Mail International is better because it is faster and has insurance.
 The size of the shipping box is 11 x 7.5 x 5 inches, (28 x 19 x 10 cm).